This page outlines key information on academic progression for Student visa holders.

 It is particularly important if you:

-• are considering transferring or required to transfer to another programme
+are considering transferring, or are required to transfer, to another programme

-• are a Postgraduate students who have recently applied for, or intend to apply for an extension to the submission date for final dissertation
+are a postgraduate student who has recently applied for, or intends to apply for, an extension to the submission date for final dissertation

 To demonstrate academic progression, your new course must normally be above the level of the previous course for which you were given Student route leave.
 For example, if your previous course was at Bachelor Degree level or equivalent your next course should be at least Masters or above.
 In order to demonstrate academic progression you must have successfully completed the previous course for which you were last granted a Student route visa.
 This means you must have achieved the qualification for which you were previously granted a Student route visa.